Traveling solo is an exciting opportunity to enjoy the world in your own unique way.…

 - Most people only use their pet carriers to take their pets to the vet so the animal knows that nothing good happens when they get in that thing.
 Get your dog or cat used to a carrier as early as possible.
 Dog owners usually put them in at night.
 With my cat, I put things in the carrier like catnip and salmon treats.

 - Travel by car.
 4 out of 5 Dogs say they love road trips!
 This is by far the most popular way of traveling with your pet.
 But there are still some rules to live by

 Safety first!
-Here are some tips to making sure everyone travels safely in the car:
+Here are some tips for making sure everyone travels safely in the car.

 Travel with care: Tips for flying